geomarker-io/st_pm_hex/README.md

 - script will output combined data in `s3://geomarker/st_pm_hex/h3data_finn.fst`, with columns for `date`, `area` (burned area), `h3`, and `fire_pm25` (estimated total pm25 emitted from fire)
 - file is 98 MB on disk

+## 9. get population density

+- uses 2018 5-yr ACS census-tract level estimates of total population (`B01001_001`) to estimate total population for each *resolution 5* h3 cell using an area-weighted approach; population density is calculated as number of total population divided by area of each resolution 5 h3 cell in epsg:5072

-## 9. make training data
+## 10. make training data

 - merge in all columns based on pm2.5 observations
-- create "nearby pm2.5" column as median of medians of yesterday, today, and tomorrow for each "res 5" h3 region
-    - but this might not be avail for all predictions! (areas without any monitors...)
+- retain `h3` for grid cell identifier
+- add in county fips for each geohash for merging NEI data
+- include x and y coordinates (in epsg 5072) for geohashes
 - create year, day of year, and day of week columns
-- include x and y coordinates (in epsg 5072) for geohashes
-- also retain `h3` for grid cell identifier
-- add in county fips for each geohash for merging NEI data
+- add indicator variable for major US holidays (new years, 4th july, TG, xmas, MLK, memorial)
 - merge in NARR data based on h3 and date
 - merge in annual data to closest available calendar year (NEI and NLCD)
-- add distance to closest NEI site for each grid (merge year by nei_year)
+- add distance to closest NEI site for each grid centroid (merge year by nei_year)
+- add in population density based on res-5 h3
-- add distance to closest 2018 S1100 road
+- add distance to closest 2018 S1100 road for each grid centroid
-- merge in aod data
+- merge in aod data (set all AOD > 2 to `NA`, n = 150)
 - merge in fire data
-- total of 3,239,940 rows and 42 columns (1 of which is not used for training `date`)
+- total of 3,345,299 observations and 43 predictors
-- file saved as `s3://geomarker/st_pm_hex/h3data_train.fst` (1.04 GB in RAM, 120 MB on disk)
+- file saved as `s3://geomarker/st_pm_hex/h3data_train.fst` (1.14 GB in RAM, 127 MB on disk)
-- 10,105 (0.3%) of grid-days with pm25 had non-missing aod data
+- 10,084 (0.3%) of grid-days with pm25 had non-missing aod data

 | database | variable         | units         | space             | time                            | note                                                       |
 |----------|------------------|---------------|-------------------|---------------------------------|------------------------------------------------------------|